-In the pharmaceutical industry, hygiene and sanitation is of utmost importance throughout the entire shipping operations process.
+In the pharmaceutical industry, hygiene, sanitation and efficiency are all of utmost importance throughout the entire shipping operations process.
 In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts to ensure that each individual product produced and shipped meets hygiene requirements.

-Plastic vs Wood Pallets For Pharmaceuticals
+Plastic Pallets vs Wooden Pallets For Pharmaceutical Hygiene

-Both types of pallet inherently meet requirements, in that they enable the business involved to transfer a significant amount of goods from one location to another without individually transporting items.
+Both types of pallets inherently meet requirements in that they enable the business involved to transfer a significant amount of goods from one location to another without individually transporting items.

-Aside from concerns around mould and fungal growth, wooden pallets also present difficulties in terms of pest contamination, which can easily spread and affect the state of the product.
+Aside from concerns around mould and fungal growth, wooden pallets also present difficulties in terms of pest contamination.
+Pest contaminated wooden pallets can easily spread and greatly affect the state of the product.

 Organisations using wooden pallets must ensure they have stringent health and safety procedures in place.

 Plastic Vs Wood Pallets: 4 Efficiency Benefits

 A few years ago, Swedish giant Ikea redesigned their Bang mug no fewer than three times, in order to reduce their shipping costs by 60 per cent, according to Fronetics.
 They felt the initial design was flawed because it could only fit 864 mugs on each pallet.